CMPUT301F25Baller/CMPUT-301-Baller-GroupProject/docs/crc/CRC.md

 **Responsibilities**
 - provide eventId, title, description, event poster
 - provide counts/summaries for UI (entrants in pool, selected, finalized)
+- provides a map to view where entrants have signed up from

 **Collaborators**
 - LotterySystem, FirebaseManager, NotificationManager